TOD-theses/paper-T-RACE/main.typ

 - check why ground truth witnesses were not found by attacker gain and victim loss */

 In this section, we evaluate the methods proposed above.
-We use a dataset from @zhang_combatting_2023 as the ground truth to evaluate our TOD detection and the detection of the attacker gain and victim loss characteristic.
+We use a dataset from @zhang_combatting_2023 as ground truth to evaluate our TOD detection and the detection of the attacker gain and victim loss characteristic.
 For the Securify and ERC-20 multiple withdrawal characteristics we rely solely on a manual evaluation.

-We use the dataset from @zhang_combatting_2023 that evaluates the blocks 11,299,000 up to 11,300,000.
-They found 6,765 attacks from which 5,601 do not contain a profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
+The ground truth dataset contains 6,765 attacks in the block range 11,299,000 to 11,300,000.
+From these attacks, 5,601 do not contain a profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
 The study by @torres_frontrunner_2021 also investigated this block range and the attacks they found are a subset of the 6,765 attacks @zhang_combatting_2023.
-Therefore, we indirectly also compare our results against the method of @torres_frontrunner_2021.
+Therefore, showing that our method works well for this ground truth indirectly shows also that it works well for the results of @torres_frontrunner_2021.

-First combine the TOD candidate mining, the TOD detection and TOD attack analysis to analyze this block range.
-This is discussed in @sec:overall-evaluation, where we evaluate our method for false positives.
+First combine the TOD candidate mining, the TOD detection and TOD attack analysis methods to analyze this block range.
+The reuslts are discussed in @sec:overall-evaluation, where we evaluate our method for false positives.
 Afterwards, we compare each step individually with the ground truth to check for false negatives.

-For several of the manual evaluations, we let our tool output the traces of the normal and reverse scenario, containing each executed instructions.
-We can then compare the normal scenario, which should be equal to the execution that happened on the blockchain, with results shown on Etherscan.
+For several of the manual evaluations, we use execution traces from our tool, which show the execution of each instruction in the normal and reverse scenarios.
+We can then compare the relevant results from the normal scenario, which should be equal to the execution that happened on the blockchain, with results shown on Etherscan#todo[Reference].
 This can verify that our state calculation and transaction execution via RPC for the normal scenario is correct.
 The reverse scenario cannot be compared this way.

 == Overall evaluation <sec:overall-evaluation>